patrickkuei/RunTogether/README.md

 # RunTogether

+NEW FEATURE ONLINE!!

+The app has a new and exciting feature - the chatGPT robot with GPT-3.5 API!
+This feature allows users to interact with a state-of-the-art natural language processing model that can carry out conversations, answer questions, and offer suggestions based on the user's inputs.
+The chatGPT robot feature brings a whole new level of interactivity and engagement to the app.

 An frontend-simulated instant communication app that allows users to type messages, choose emojis, and switch between chatrooms.
 The app also features an auto-scrolling functionality that automatically scrolls to the bottom of the chat window when switching chatrooms.
 Additionally, the app includes a sidebar that can be toggled to fit different window sizes.

 ## DEMO: